WirtsLegs/WirtsTools/README.md

 ```

 ### Percent Alive
-Updates a flag with the overal percent (0 - 100) of the units in the designated groups that are alive.
+Updates a flag with the overall percent (0 - 100) of the units in the designated groups that are alive.

 **groups** `<table>`: table of the group names you want this to apply to
 **flag** `<string>`: the name of the flag you want the alive status to be updated through